The Evolutionary Premise

 The Paleo diet’s emphasis on protein and fiber-rich foods can promote satiety, potentially leading to reduced calorie intake and fat loss.
 A 2015 study published in the American Journal of Clinical Nutrition found that Paleo dieters experienced greater short-term improvements in waist circumference compared to those following other diets.

 Protein-rich foods like lean meats and fish need more energy to digest, increasing the thermic effect of food.
 This can boost metabolism slightly, contributing to fat loss efforts.
+Check out our guide to Paleo protein sources to help you stay full and fuel your body efficiently.

 Additionally, the high fiber content of fruits and vegetables helps slow digestion, keeping you feeling full for longer periods.